EyasuTeshome/shifttracker/interview-prep/create-the-first-draft-of-your-angellist-profile.md

 **Apply what you've learned**

-1. Optional: take 10-15 minutes to answer the sample questions in the Q&A field.
+1. Optional: take 10-15 minutes to fill the Investment section answer the sample questions in the Q&A field.

 ## Make sure that your Talent Profile has been filled out